-Existing law relative to electrical restructuring states the intent of the Legislature that the state's local publicly owned electric utilities, as defined, and electrical corporations should commit control of their transmission facilities to the Independent System Operator.
+Existing law relative to electrical restructuring states the intent of the Legislature that the state's local publicly owned electric utilities, as defined, and electrical corporations should commit control of their transmission facilities to the Independent System Operator ISO.

-This bill would require that every local publicly owned electric utility serving end-use customers ensure that adequate physical generating capacity dedicated to serving all of its load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates.
-The bill would require that every local publicly owned electric utility report to the State Energy Resources Conservation and Development Commission that information required by the commission relative to the utility's resource plan and status in meeting its resource plan, thereby imposing a state-mandated local program.
+This bill would require that every local publicly owned electric utility serving end-use customers-ensure that adequate physical generating capacity dedicated to serving all of its load requirements is available to meet peak demand and planning and operating reserves, at or deliverable to locations and at times as may be necessary to ensure local area reliability and system reliability, at just and reasonable rates prudently plan for and procure resources that are adequate to meet its planning reserve margin and peak demand and operating reserves, sufficient to provide reliable electric service to its customers.
+The bill would require that every local publicly owned electric utility-report to the State Energy Resources Conservation and Development Commission that information required by the commission relative to the utility's resource plan and status in meeting its resource plan, thereby imposing a state-mandated local program serving end-use customers, at a minimum, meet the most recent minimum planning reserve and reliability criteria approved by the Board of Trustees of the Western Systems Coordinating Council until minimum planning reserve and reliability criteria are adopted by the Western Electricity Coordinating Council.
+The bill would require a local publicly owned electric utility serving end-use customers, upon request, to provide the Energy Commission with that information the Energy Commission determines is necessary to evaluate the progress made by the utility in meeting these requirements, and would require the Energy Commission to report the progress made by each utility to the Legislature.